kyleboas/tacticsjournal.com/_posts/2023-1-20-Enzo-Fernandez-should-not-be-the-one-to-drop-between-the-CBs-in-the-buildup-for-Chelsea.md

+---
+layout: post
+date: 2023-1-20 07:00:00 -0000
+title: "Enzo Fernandez Should Not Be The One To Drop Between The Cbs In The Buildup For Chelsea"
+categories: Chelsea
+---

 Enzo Fernandez has signed from Benfica to Chelsea for £105m in this year’s January transfer window.
 This is a huge signing for the London-based club because Enzo fulfills the vital role of a creative deep lying playmaker who can connect the play and provide chances for Chelsea’s incredibly young and talented overhauled front line.

 In Enzo’s debut against Fulham, Graham Potter elected to use a 4–1–2–3 / 4–3–3 with Enzo as the lone pivot.
 Fulham used a 4–4–2 out of possession.